lzhoang2801/OpCore-Simplify/README.md

    - Custom ACPI patches, kexts, and SMBIOS adjustments (**not recommended**).
    - Force load kexts on unsupported macOS versions.
    - Use AMD GPUs Navi 23 and Navi 21 with WhateverGreen (default will use NootRX).
+   - Add mode selection for performance and efficiency on supported discrete GPUs for laptops.

 ## 🚀 **How To Use**